-and algorithmic stablecoins.
-In the 2022 panel, three stablecoins are US-based and backed by safe assets (USDC, BUSD, and USDP), two are offshore and backed by safe assets (USDT and TUSD), three are backed by crypto assets (DAI, MIM, and LUSD), and two are algorithmic (USTC and FRAX).
-In the 2023 panel, four stablecoins are US-based stablecoins and backed by safe assets (USDC, BUSD, USDP, and GUSD), two are offshore and backed by safe assets (USDT and TUSD), two are backed by crypto assets (DAI and LUSD), and two are backed by algorithms (USDD and FRAX).
+and two are algorithmic (UST and FRAX).
+In the 2023 panel, four stablecoins are US-based and backed by traditional financial assets (USDC, BUSD, USDP, and GUSD), two are offshore and backed by traditional financial assets (USDT and TUSD), two are backed by crypto assets (DAI and LUSD), and two are backed by algorithms (USDD and FRAX).

-Throughout our sample period, we also obtain Bitcoin prices which we use in some of our analyses as an indicator of stress in the crypto ecosystem.
-In particular, we identify stress days as those in the bottom 5% of the daily return distribution (shown by the vertical red lines in Figure 5.)
+We also obtain Bitcoin prices over our entire sample period, which we use in some analyses as an indicator of stress in the crypto ecosystem.
+Specifically, we identify stress days as those in the bottom 5% of the daily return distribution (shown by the vertical red lines in Figure 5.)

 Finally, in addition to daily prices and market capitalization from CoinGecko, we also obtain daily data from DefiLlama on the value of stablecoins staked in 10 different blockchains.
-These data cover the length of the Terra run, from May 8, 2022, through May 16, 2022, and the length of the USDC run, from March 9, 2023, through March 12, 2023.
-For three blockchains (Terra, Solana, and Tron), data only begins on May 12, 2022 and thus we exclude these blockchains from the 2022 blockchain-level flow analysis in Section 4.4 below.
+These data cover the event window of the TerraUSD run, from May 8, 2022, through May 16, 2022, and the window of the USDC run, from March 9, 2023, through March 12, 2023.
+For three blockchains

-14As described in Appendix A, TUSD used to be US-based until December 2020 but was later sold to an Asian conglomerate.
+&lt;sup>17As described in Appendix A, TUSD used to be US-based until December 2020 but was later sold to an Asian conglomerate.